manojconcept/password-reset-ss/README.md

 # Password Reset Web Application Server Side

-Welcome to our Password Reset Web Application!
-This project is built with love using React, Node.js, and MongoDB.
+Password Reset Web Application!
+This project is built with React, Node.js, and MongoDB.
 It allows users to securely reset their passwords using JWT authentication.

 ## Featuring 1
    - `Register`: POST Data to MongoDB Database